 One way to get ahead of your competition when demand is low is by using promotions, discounts, and special deals.
 When demand is slowing down, these deals can be used to attract more bookings.

-Sell last-minute inventory
+3. Sell last-minute inventory effectively

 In the fast-paced hotel business, having real-time data can mean the difference between getting ahead of your competition or being left in the dust.
-Without a PMS system that provides reliable, real-time data on your guests and business, you won’t be able to track the information that’s crucial to building a successful hotel pricing strategy.
+Without a PMS system that provides reliable, real-time data on your guests and business, you won’t be able to track the information crucial to building a successful hotel pricing strategy.
 Having the most up-to-date data at your fingertips allows you to assess market trends so that you can react faster and more accurately.